ORNL/DataFed/doc_source/source/system/overview.rst

 Collections in DataFed are a logical mechanism for organizing, sharing, and downloading sets of data records.
 Data records may be placed in multiple collections (as links) and child collections may be created to further organize contained records.
-Like data records, collections have, at a minimum, an identifier and a title, but additional optional fields may be defined - including an alias, a description, public access, and tags.
-Collections do not support user-specified metadata.
+Like data records, collections have, at a minimum, an identifier and a title, but additional optional fields may be defined including an alias, a description, public access, and tags.
+Unlike data records, collections do not support user-specified structured metadata.

 Collections do not exclusively "own" the data records contained within them, but certain collection operations will directly impact the records (and child collections) within them.
 There are also constraints on which data records can be placed in a